 Federal welfare programs first started in 1935 during the great depression.
 With widespread poverty, starvation and unemployment, a series of programs were created to help Americans place food on the table and help those unable to support themselves and their families.

 Today, the means-tested welfare system consists of 79 government programs that offer cash, food, social services, education, training and housing for low-income Americans.
 As welfare programs are both funded through local, state and federal taxes, programs are often a topic of political debate.

-With some misconception surrounding the Americans receiving welfare and effectiveness of the program, we have provided 45 important welfare statistics important for 2020.
+With some misconception surrounding the Americans receiving welfare and effectiveness of the program, we have provided welfare statistics important for 2020.
 Explore the costs, effects and various demographic statistics in our study of the welfare programs in America.